What personal information do we collect from the people that visit our website?

-When visiting our site, you may be asked to enter your name, email address, phone number or other details to help you with your experience.
+When registering on our site, as appropriate, you may be asked to enter your name, email address, phone number or other details to help you with your experience.

 When do we collect information?

 We collect information from you when you fill out a form or enter information on our site.

 We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways: